sjbylo/aba/README.md

 Bastion Requirements

 - **Connected Bastion**: Can be a workstation or virtual machine (VM) running on a laptop, configured with RHEL 8/9 or Fedora.
-- **Internat Network Bastion**: Must be running RHEL 9 to support OpenShift installation in the private network.
+- **Internal Bastion**: Must be running RHEL 9 to support OpenShift installation in the private network.

 These configurations ensure that each network zone meets OpenShift’s requirements for disconnected or fully air-gapped installations.